shivamrai/datavizproject/us-accidents-data-vis/README.md

 ## APIs (GET):

--(http://127.0.0.1:5000/getUSCitiesCount/<state>) where <state> is State Abbreviation like "CA" for California.
+-(http://127.0.0.1:5000/getUSCitiesCount/{state}) where {state} is State Abbreviation like "CA" for California.
 - Response: All cities and top 10 cities